ilyabo/ilyabo.github.com/src/pages/about/index.md

 ---
 kind: page
-title: Nice to meet you
+title: Hello
 category: work
 ---
-Hello and welcome!
+Nice to meet you!

 My name is Ilya Boyandin.
 I am a software engineer specializing in data visualization.